 Convection is the process of heat transfer through movement of particles.
 Since, the solid particles do not move, convection is not possible in solid materials.

-Problem 3: What are the processes through which convection occurs?
+Question 3: What are the processes through which convection occurs?

 When transferring heat from one liquid to another through a barrier, convection is essential.
 Convectional heat transfer occurs either through thermal diffusion (fluid molecule motion) or advection, in which heat is transferred through the bulk motion of heat currents in the fluid.

-Problem 4: What does “free” or “natural” convection mean?
+Question 4: What does “free” or “natural” convection mean?

 The mechanism of heat transmission is considered to be free or natural convection if the fluid motion is caused by a change in density caused by temperature gradients.

-Problem 5: Natural or induced convection, which has a higher heat transfer coefficient?
+Question 5: Natural or induced convection, which has a higher heat transfer coefficient?
 What is the reason behind this?

 Since the convection heat transfer coefficient is primarily determined by characteristics such as fluid density, velocity, and viscosity, it is generally larger in forced convection than in natural convection.